ottaviohartman/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 ### Introduction

 You can think of Temporal as a sort of "cure-all" for the pains you experience as a developer when trying to build reliable applications.
 Whether you're writing a complex transaction-based Workflow or working with remote APIs, you know that creating reliable applications is a complex process.
-Developing your application on the Temporal platform gives you a secret weapon—durable execution—which guarantees that your code runs to completion no matter what.
+Developing your application on the Temporal Platform gives you a secret weapon—durable execution—which guarantees that your code runs to completion no matter what.

-The Temporal Cluster and a language-specific SDK, in this case the [Python SDK](https://github.com/temporalio/python-sdk), provide a comprehensive solution to the complexities that arise from modern application development.
+The language-specific SDK, in this case the Temporal [Python SDK](https://github.com/temporalio/python-sdk), provides a comprehensive solution to the complexities that arise from modern application development.

 Temporal provides reliability primitives to ensure durable execution of your code, such as seamless and fault-tolerant application state tracking, automatic retries, timeouts, rollbacks due to process failures, and more.

-In this tutorial, you'll run your first Temporal Application and explore how Temporal Workflows and Activities work together.
-You'll use Temporal's Web UI to see how Temporal executed your Workflow, and then explore how Temporal helps you recover from a couple of common failures.
+In this tutorial, you'll run your first Temporal Application.
+You'll use Temporal's Web UI for application state visibility, and then explore how Temporal helps you recover from a couple of common failures.

 ## Prerequisites